 If you’re struggling to connect with others, you might find some helpful ideas in our articles; 9 different ways to meet new people and 12 ways to make new friends.

-You might also want to consider joining Rest Less Events, where you’ll find plenty of online social groups to join, including book and lunch clubs.
+You might also want to consider joining Rest Less Events, where you’ll find plenty of online social groups to join, including book clubs and lunch groups.

 7. Spend time with your pet